-Update Policy - Sets your Fabric, eNVM and Back Level protections.
+• Update Policy - Sets your Fabric, eNVM and Back Level protections.
+It also allows you to disable access to certain programming interfaces.
 See the Update Policy topic for more information.

-Note: If Update Policy is enabled and Fabric/eNVM update are protected by UPK1:
+Note: If Update Policy is enabled and Fabric update is protected by UPK1:

 Fabric update is disabled for Auto Programming, IAP/ISP services, Programming Recovery and Auto update.
-FlashLock/UPK1 unloading is only available for JTAG and SPI slave programming.
+FlashLock/UPK1 unlocking is only available for JTAG and SPI slave programming.
+See the following example.